PacktPublishing/Node-Cookbook-3rd-Ed/1-Writing-Modules/content.md

 #### Installing Development Dependencies

 We usually need some tooling to assist with development and maintenance of a module or application.
-The ecosystem is full of development supporting modules, from linting, to testing to browser bundling to transpilation.
+The ecosystem is full of programming support modules, from linting, to testing to browser bundling to transpilation.

 In general we don't want consumers of our module to download dependencies they don't need.
 Similarly, if we're deploying a system built in node, we don't want to burden the continuous integration and deployment processes with superfluous, pointless work.